 Hundreds of millions in revenue flows to the state

-Pennsylvania would see an estimated $426 million in tax revenue through 2022 if the state were to authorize regulated online gambling in 2017.
+We estimate that Pennsylvania would see over $400 million in tax revenue in the first five years.
 There are three primary sources of revenue from regulated online gambling for the state:

 Online poker will contribute, but faces questions

 Pennsylvania is a large state, but still modest one in terms of the number of unique poker sites the market can support.
 If too many rooms spread that player base too thin across the state’s online poker rooms, the market at large could suffer.

 Online poker is long past the point of novelty.
 New games and new features will be required both to allow regulated online poker sites to compete against offshore sites and to compete against other games vying for consumer spend.